enkidevs/curriculum/blockchain/fundamentals/the-blockchain/blocks.md

 ### Hash functions

 Informally, a **hash function H** is a function that compresses an input of any size to a string of fixed length.
-The length of the output depends on the function specifications, but the most common you will see are either `256`, `384`, or `512` bits long.
+The length of the output depends on the function specifications, but the most common you will see are `256`, `384`, or `512` bits long.

 They are one-way functions: the compression algorithm is fairly simple and always yields the same result, but the chance of finding the input based on the hash string is close to nil.
 The current standard is `FIPS-202` (a.k.a.
-Secure Hash Algorithm 3 or simply SHA-3).
+Secure Hash Algorithm 3, or simply SHA-3).

 Consider the following examples: